 In this section, we document the learning objectives for each unit.
-In addition, we describe the Unit Problems, which students directly respond to throughout each unit, a practice that enables them to see how their thinking has changed over time.
-For more specific frame narratives and the historical thinking practices that are addressed in each unit, along with some teaching tips, please see the relevant Unit Guide, found in the ribbon at the top of each unit page of the WHP website.
+In addition, we describe the Unit Problems, which students directly respond to throughout each era, a practice that enables them to see how their thinking has changed over time.
+Finally, each narrative gives a brief description of the history of that era.
+For more specific frame narratives and the historical thinking practices that are addressed in each era, along with some teaching tips, please see the relevant Unit Guide, found in the ribbon at the top of each unit page of the WHP website.